tejindermatharu/Tejinders-Repository/README.md

 <h2> Tests </h2>

 There are unit tests and Integrations tests projects, please run them to see the passing tests.
-With more time, these would be more comprehensive i.e edge cases and more tests more more scenarios (eg failure tests).
+With more time, these would be more comprehensive i.e edge cases and more tests for more scenarios (eg failure testing).
 What I have done is simply illustrate that there are some core test suites and that the system has been built so that it is easily testable.

 <h2> Areas for improvement </h2>